ChristianMarzahl/CarND-Vehicle-Detection/writeup_template.md

 ### Discussion

 #### 1. The implementation based on HOG and SVM is slow and produces to many false positive or don't find the car at all.
-Both drawbacks can by overcome by using modern Deep Learning aproches like YOLO or by using a CNN approch for feature extraction.
+Both drawbacks can by overcome be using modern Deep Learning approaches like YOLO or by using a CNN approach for feature extraction.